awsdocs/amazon-ecs-developer-guide/doc_source/ECS_CLI_tutorial_fargate.md

         awslogs-stream-prefix: wordpress
 ```

-In addition to the Docker compose information, there are some Amazon ECS specific parameters you need to specify for the service\.
+In addition to the Docker compose information, there are some parameters specific to Amazon ECS that you must specify for the service\.
 Using the VPC, subnet, and security group IDs from the previous step, create a file named `ecs-params.yml` with the following content:

 ```
 version: 1
 task_definition:
-  task_execution_role: ecsExecutionRole
+  task_execution_role: ecsTaskExecutionRole
   ecs_network_mode: awsvpc
   task_size:
     mem_limit: 0.5GB